Skip to main content

 When you use a navigator (such as stack navigator), you'll need to follow the installation instructions of that navigator for any additional dependencies.
 If you're getting an error "Unable to resolve module", you need to install that module in your project.

-Now, we need to wrap the whole app in NavigationContainer.
-Usually you'd do this in your entry file, such as index.js or App.js:
+To get started with dynamic configuration, first, we need to wrap your app in NavigationContainer.
+Usually, you'd do this in your entry file, such as index.js or App.js:

 import * as React from 'react';